Roots and Radishes

 Slice of blackberry baked oatmeal on small plate with fork. this recipe

 Sooo...
-I almost set my kitchen on fire making this blackberry baked oatmeal-but don't worry!
+I almost set my kitchen on fire making this blackberry baked oatmeal, but don't worry!
 Everyone is okay, and the recipe is totally safe (and so, so good).

 If you're looking for an easy, meal-prep-friendly breakfast that actually keeps you full, this one's for you.
 It's made in just one bowl, includes plant-based ingredients, and perfect for baking ahead and reheating all week.
 We love it as a nourishing weekday breakfast for kiddos before school, and it's equally perfect for a slow weekend morning!
-That, and the juicy blackberries and lemon zest make it feel like such a treat-without the sugar crash.
+That, and the juicy blackberries and lemon zest make it feel like such a treat, but without the sugar crash.
 Let's bake!

 P.S.
 A lot of oatmeal bakes contain banana, but this one is made without!